i-qcc/state_utils/README.md

 ## Usage

-This package provides several utilities for managing quantum state configurations:
+This package provides several utilities for managing quam state configurations:

 ### Frequency Collection and Analysis
-The `collect_frequencies.py` script analyzes and displays frequency information from quantum state configurations.
+The `collect_frequencies.py` script analyzes and displays frequency information from quam state configurations.
 It helps identify potential frequency conflicts and provides a clear overview of the frequency setup.

 ```bash
 # Basic usage